-The Federal Customs Service of Russia (FTS), which used to report directly to the Government of the Russian Federation, but was subordinated to the Ministry of Finance in January 2016, regulates foreign economic activity with a system of customs fees and charges, and carries out customs control.
+The Federal Customs Service of Russia (FTS), which is part of the Ministry of Finance, regulates foreign economic activity with a system of customs fees and charges, and carries out customs control.

 The Ministry of Industry and Trade is in charge of non-tariff regulation for external economic activity including licensing and quota administration.